-Richard C. Levy, age 60, was appointed to the Board in January 2001.
+Richard C. Levy, age 61, was appointed to the Board in January 2001.
 He currently serves as a Professor at the University of Cincinnati, a position that he has held since 1984, and where he was the founding Chairman of the Department of Emergency Medicine.
 Dr. Levy is President of Medical Reimbursement, Inc., a privately held physician reimbursement company that he founded in 1984.
 He also serves as Chief Financial Officer of Vanguard Medical, Inc., a specialty practice group.

-J. Brian Patsy, age 55, is a co-founder of the Company and has served as President and Director of the Company or its predecessor since the Company's or its predecessor's inception in October, 1989.
+J. Brian Patsy, age 57, is a founder of the Company and has served as President and Director of the Company or its predecessor since the Company's or its predecessor's inception in October, 1989.
 Mr. Patsy was appointed Chairman of the Board and Chief Executive Officer in March 1996.
-Mr. Patsy has over 33 years of experience in the information technology industry.
+Mr. Patsy has over 34 years of experience in the information technology industry.

-Jonathan R. Phillips, age 34, is the founder of Healthcare Growth Partners, a provider of strategic and financial advisory services to healthcare technology companies.
+Jonathan R. Phillips, age 35, was elected to the board in May 2006.
+He is the founder of Healthcare Growth Partners, a provider of strategic and financial advisory services to healthcare technology companies.
 He has served as the Managing Director since its founding in 2005.
 Prior to founding Healthcare Growth Partners, Mr. Phillips was a member of the Healthcare Investment Banking Group at William Blair and Company, LLC, where he provided financial advisory services to healthcare growth companies in the areas of mergers and acquisitions and equity offerings, including initial public offerings, secondary offerings and private placements.
 At William Blair, Mr. Phillips was a Vice President from 2002 to 2005 and an Associate from 2000 to 2001.
 Prior to William Blair, he served in various roles in the healthcare practice of Deloitte Consulting for more than four years where he provided strategic consulting to healthcare providers and other organizations.
+Mr. Phillips is also a Director of Ophthalmic Imaging Systems, Inc.

-Andrew L. Turner, age 60, was appointed to the board in November 2006.
-He currently serves as Chairman of the Board of EnduraCare Therapy Management, Inc. (formerly known as EnduraCare, LLC), a provider of rehabilitation and therapy management services founded by Mr. Turner in 2000.
+Andrew L. Turner, age 61, was appointed to the board in November 2006.
+He currently serves as Chairman of the Board of EnduraCare Therapy Management, Inc. (formerly known as EnduraCare, LLC), a provider of rehabilitation and therapy management services founded by Mr. Turner in 2000 and Chairman of the Board of Raindance Healthcare Group, an operator of skilled nursing and assisted living facilities founded by Mr. Turner in 2007.
 Mr. Turner has also been a director of Watson Pharmaceuticals, Inc. since 1997, where he has served as Chairman of the Audit Committee and is currently the Chairman of the Governance and Nominating Committee and a Director of The Sports Club Company, Inc., an upscale workout company, since 1994.
 From 1989 until August 2000, Mr. Turner served as Chairman of the Board and Chief Executive Officer of Sun Healthcare Group, Inc., a health care services provider.

-Edward J. VonderBrink, CPA, age 62, is the retired Southeast Area Managing Partner of Grant Thornton LLP, Certified Public Accountants.
+Edward J. VonderBrink, CPA, age 63, was elected to the board in May 2006.
+He is the retired Southeast Area Managing Partner of Grant Thornton LLP, Certified Public Accountants.
 Mr. VonderBrink began his career with Grant Thornton in 1967, became a partner in 1977, and served in such capacity until his retirement in 1999.
 He then became Director of the Entrepreneurial Center of Xavier University, in Cincinnati, OH from 2000 to 2004.
 He is currently an independent consultant to closely held businesses with emphasis on strategic planning.
 Mr. VonderBrink is a Certified Public Accountant.

-The Board of Directors has determined that Dr. Levy, Mr. Phillips, Mr. Turner and Mr. VonderBrink are "Independent Directors" as defined by Item 407(a)(1)(i) of Regulation S-K as that term is currently defined in The NASDAQ Stock Market, Inc. Marketplace Rules.
+The Board of Directors has determined that Dr. Levy, Mr. Phillips, Mr. Turner and Mr. VonderBrink are "Independent Directors" as defined by Item 407(a)(1)(i) of Regulation S-K as that term is currently defined in The NASDAO Stock Market Marketplace Rules.